-- HTTP Authentication Security Risks - Username and password are encoded, not encrypted. - Base 64 encoding and decoding tools are freely available. - Authentication information does not change between different requests. - Sniffer can replay! - Requesting unnecessary authentication leads to password sharing. - Basic authentication only authenticates the browser (user), not the server. - Impersonating websites could harvest passwords
+- HTTP Authentication Security Risks - Username and password are encoded, not encrypted. - Base 64 encoding and decoding tools are freely available. - Authentication information does not change between different requests. - Sniffer can replay! - -Digest authentication is better, but - Requesting unnecessary authentication leads to password sharing. - only authenticates the browser (user), not the server, so impersonating websites could harvest passwords

-HTTP over TLS (HTTPS) -- Next Lecture
+HTTP over TLS (HTTPS)